ShawnSidoruk/slate/source/index.html.md

 }
 ```

-A successful request returns the HTTP `200 OK` status code with the following JSON response body:
+A successful request returns the HTTP `201 Created` status code with the following JSON response body:

 | Parameter | Type | Example | Description |
 | ---| ---| ---| --- |